MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 ﻿---
 title: Integration to QMS/LMS strategy
-description: Learn about integrating Power Platform, a Quality Management System (QMS), and  a Learning Management System (LMS) with Guides in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about integrating Power Platform, a Quality Management System (QMS), and a Learning Management System (LMS) with Guides in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch